chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 - ☸️ team[1-10].qa.notprod.mycompany.com

 <!--
-Or worse, when you need seperation between your teams or products -->
+Or worse, when you need separation between your teams or products -->

 ---